NotSinan/DreamBotQuester/README.md

 Once you have these tools installed, you can use the following steps to build and package DreamBotQuester:

 1. Navigate to the root directory of the DreamBotQuester project in a terminal window.
-On Windows, an easy way to do this is by opening the folder and holding shift + right click and selecting "Open PowerShell / command window here".
 2. Run the `mvn package` command. code: (mvn package)
 3. This will create a jar file in the `DreamBot/scripts` directory.